sftcd/openssl/esnistuff/nginx.md

                 "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">
             <html xmlns="http://www.w3.org...

-## ESNI configuration
+## ESNI configuration in Nginx

-I added an ESNI key directory configuration setting that can be within the ``http`` stanza (and maybe elsewhere too, I don't fully understand all that yet;-).
+I added an ESNI key directory configuration setting that can be within the ``http`` stanza (and maybe elsewhere too, I don't fully understand all that yet;-) in the nginx config file.
 Then, with a bit of generic parameter handling and the addition of a ``load_esnikeys()`` function that's pretty much as done for [lighttpd](./lighttpd), ESNI... just worked!

+The ``load_esnikeys()`` function expects ENSI key files to be in the configured directory.
+It attempts to load all pairs of files with matching <foo>.priv and
+<foo>.pub file names.
+It should nicely skip any files that don't parse correctly.

 You can see that configuration setting, called ``ssl_esnikeydir`` in our test [nginxmin.confg](nginxmin.conf).